gentom/gentom/README.md

-Hello, World.
-I'm Gento.
-As CEO of One'd Technologies, I want to light the spark which enables to create a society filled with the joy of creation.
-And also I am building a Maker/Wholesaler's Business OS and CloudSCM.
+As the CEO of One'd Technologies, I aspire to ignite a spark that enables us to create a society filled with the joy of creation.
+I am also building a Business OS for manufacturers, wholesalers, and retailers' supply-chains as global public goods.

 ---